hmrc/alcohol-duty-ui-tests/README.md

 ### 5. Accessibility and ZAP tests
 Since the introduction of the ui-test-runner, there is no need to run the Accessibility and ZAP tests separately.
 They are now part of the test runs.
-However, make sure to tag the relevant tests accordingly.
-In this repo, we have tagged all ZAP tests with @ZAP and accessibility tests with @a11y.
+And, no need to tag any tests with @ZAP or @a11y to run ZAP tests or accessibility tests, respectively.

 ### 6. Test inspection and debugging
 Connect to `127.0.0.1:5900` via a VNC client to inspect and debug test execution.